karllark/dust_attenuation/docs/dust_attenuation/fit_attenuation.rst

 ============================

-In this example, we are using the WG00 attenuation curves to fit the Calzetti attenuation curve (C00 model) with Av = 1 mag.
+In this example, we are using the WG00 attenuation curves to fit the Calzetti attenuation curve (C00 model) with Av = 1 mag and noise.
 The two WGOO configurations that best fit both have SMC-type dust and are the SHELL geometry with clumpy dust distribution and the DUSTY geometry with homogeneous dust distribution.